 - 1. Action Committee Formation: Action Committees represent the long-term, broad, ongoing organizational priorities of the Association, as defined in the Constitution and Bylaws.
 Action Committees may be created through a constitutional amendment submitted to the House of Delegates by five (5) or more medical student members of the Association.
 Creation of a new Action Committee must be accompanied by a Statement of Goals, Means and Purpose, as well as a justification to the House of Delegates of the institutional need for and fiscal impact of a new Action Committee.
 The constitutional amendment must receive an affirmative vote of at least two-thirds (2/3) of the delegates present and voting.
 Membership is open to all members of the Association. - 2.
-Action Committee Maintenance: It is the responsibility of the Action Committee Trustee and DSP to maintain quality assurance of the Action Committees.
-As such, the DSP and Action Committee Trustee shall review the performance of each Action Committee at each meeting, and shall make recommendations and actions needed to maintain the viability of each Action Committee.
+Action Committee Maintenance: It is the responsibility of the Vice President for Programming and DSP to maintain quality assurance of the Action Committees.
+As such, the DSP and Vice President for Programming shall review the performance of each Action Committee at each meeting, and shall make recommendations and actions needed to maintain the viability of each Action Committee.
 (2002) - 3.
-Action Committees of the Association: The Action Committees of the Association shall be- Community and Public Health Action Committee; Global Health Action Committee; Health Policy Action Committee; Humanistic Medicine Action Committee; Medical Education Action Committee.
-(2007)
+Action Committees of the Association: The Action Committees of the Association shall be-the Committee on Community and Environmental Health; the Culture of Medicine Committee; the Committee on Gender and Sexuality; the Committee on Global Health; the Committee on Race, Ethnicity and Culture in Health; the Committee on Student Life; the Education Team; the Grassroots Leadership Team; the Humanism in Medicine Team; the Policy Team.